aequitas-aod/aequitas-home/docs/source/fair-by-design.rst

 ..
    _Access to the `Experimentation Environment <http://aequitas.apice.unibo.it>`_
+..
+  _See a demo here: `Experimentation Environment <https://aequitas-staging.vercel.app/>`_

 .. note::

     The experimentation environment is under development and will be released soon.
-See a demo here: `Experimentation Environment <https://aequitas-staging.vercel.app/>`